We value your privacy

 • Stress

-There are different signs and symptoms associated with each of these conditions alongside cold feet, so let’s dig a little deeper.
+Fortunately, there are different signs and symptoms associated with each of these conditions alongside cold feet, so let’s dig a little deeper to see if one or more of these might be something you want to speak to your GP about:

 Diabetes